Human Rights Watch: Israeli war crimes apparent in Gaza war

 Israel has said the attacks were aimed at tunnels used by Hamas militants in the area and suggested the damage to the homes was unintentional.

 In its investigation, HRW concluded that Israel had used U.S.-made GBU-31 precision-guided bombs, and that Israel had not warned any of the residents to evacuate the area ahead of time.
-It also it found no evidence of military targets in the area.
+It also found no evidence of military targets in the area.

 “An attack that is not directed at a specific military objective is unlawful,” it wrote.